johnbeve/PHI-696/Project-2/README.md

 ```
 4. Provide an interpretation I<sub>1</sub> for ALC and an interpretation I<sub>2</sub> for ALCN - each distinct from any interpretation covered in class so far - and construct a bisimulation that demonstrates ALCN is more expressive than ALC.
 Use the [mermaid syntax](https://github.com/mermaid-js/mermaid) of markdown to provide a graphical representation of your work.

+- ALCN is a syntax identical to ALC with "...unqualified number restrictions... concepts of the form (≤nr.T) and (≥nr.T)" (Baader et. al., 63)
+- So, in the textbook, once a set contains more than 1 relation, it can no longer be expressed in ALC.

 5. Provide an interpretation I<sub>1</sub> for ALC and an interpretation I<sub>2</sub> for ALCN - each distinct from any interpretation covered in class so far - and construct a bisimulation that _does not_ demonstrate ALCN is more expressive than ALC.
 Use the [mermaid syntax](https://github.com/mermaid-js/mermaid) of markdown to provide a graphical representation of your work.

+- I feel like this could be done by contrasting (bisimulating?) two solitary sets of relations.

 6. Explain the difference - using natural language - between the description logic expressions:
 (a) ∃r.C and ∀r.C
+- 'There exists C as an r-filler' versus 'All c's are r-fillers'.
+So, ∃r.C means 'there exists a C being r'd' and ∀r.C means 'all C's are being r'd'

 (b) ∃r-.C and ∀r-.C
 - An inverse role is focusing on the variable that is being related to in the syntax.
 'C' is a concept, which in ALC is synonymous to a class, set, or type.
 The expression means 'there is a C being r'd'.
 The second expression has a universal quantifier, so it means 'all C's are being r'd'.